At a glance

 On the move

-You might choose this if mobility is your priority.
+You might choose this if you want power but mobility is your priority.

 While it is ideal for serious on-the-go photo or light video work, if you work in animation, CAD or need heavy video rendering you may prefer a less mobile computer with more grunt.